shazChaudhry/docker-elastic/README.md

 ### Prerequisite
 * Infrastructre is setup in [Docker swarm mode](https://docs.docker.com/engine/swarm/)
 * On each cluster node, ensure maximum map count check _(required for Elasticsearch)_ is set: `sudo sysctl -w vm.max_map_count=262144`
-* **_NOTE:_** If in case you would like to use the vagrantfile provided in this repository, disable the file provisioners you do not wish to use.

 ### Installation instructions
 * Login to the master node in your Docker Swarm cluster